Catanzaro's 59-yard FG in OT lifts Bucs over Browns 26-23

 The Browns fell to 1-2-1 in overtime games this season.
 The four OT games are one shy of the record five Green Bay played in 1983.

-Tampa Bay, meanwhile, stopped a three-game losing streak that cost former defensive coordinator Mike Smith his job last week.
+Tampa Bay stopped a three-game losing streak that cost former defensive coordinator Mike Smith his job last week.
 The Bucs entered Sunday allowing a league-worst 34.6 points per game, ranked 31st in total defense, and dead last against the pass.
-Linebackers coach Mark Duffner, in his 22nd season as a NFL assistant, was promoted to replace Smith, who was in his third season with the Bucs.
+They sacked Mayfield five times and allowed a season-low 305 yards in their debut under Smith's replacement, former linebackers coach Mark Duffner.

 INJURIES